 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being in need of intervention and support;

-It will be the responsibility of the Inclusion Leader, to produce a termly report for the Governors’ Teaching, Learning and Community Committee on:
+It will be the responsibility of the Inclusion Leader, to produce a termly report for the Governors’ Curriculum and Pupil-Related Committee.
+This report will include;

 The progress made towards narrowing the gap, by year group, for socially disadvantaged pupils.